dwjoyce/pythonbook/appendices/Glossary.rst

             'repetition repetition repetition repetition repetition '

     debugging
-        The process of finding and resolving bugs or defects that prevent correct operation of computer software or a system.
+        The process of finding and fixing bugs or defects that prevent the correct operation of a computer program or a system.

     ..
 Asking questions